M-o-a-T/moat-kv/docs/source/server_protocol.rst

 .. note:

-    ``None`` is DistKV's special name for its meta hierarchy, i.e. data about itself (user IDs, file conversion code, …).
+    ``None`` is MoaT-KV's special name for its meta hierarchy, i.e. data about itself (user IDs, file conversion code, …).
 As such it is not directly accessible.